PreEmptive logo

 Methods of obfuscation

-Obfuscation is all about layering security measures to make your source code unreadable and resistant to reverse engineering.
-The more layers you apply, the more effective your data obfuscation will be and the harder it becomes for attackers to tamper with your application.
+Obfuscation involves layering security measures to make your source code unreadable and resistant to reverse engineering.
+The more layers you apply, the more effective your data obfuscation will be, and the harder it becomes for attackers to tamper with your application.

 Renaming

 Programmers rely on meaningful names to understand code structure.
-Changing the names of types, fields, methods, properties, and parameters makes following your code much more difficult.
-Obfuscation makes their job almost impossible by making the source code nearly impossible to read.
+Changing the names of types, fields, methods, properties, and parameters makes it much more difficult to follow your code.
+Obfuscation makes their job almost impossible by rendering the source code nearly unreadable.

 Control flow obfuscation